Concordium/concordium-node/concordium-node/scripts/local/README.md

 specific launcher script.

 ## Requirements
 To use this you must have rsync, docker, and docker-compose installed.
+Secondly, as this image is quite storage heavy due to static linking - it is recommended to use a `Base Device Size` of a minimum of 20GB.

 ## Advantages